MikaLaurila/odin-chip8emu/README.md

 ### Libraries / Depencencies
 * GLFW for managing window and input
 * OpenGL for drawing
-* Soloud for audio playback
+* SoLoud for audio playback
 * Create "sound.wav" for sound effect

 ### Keyboard layout